 Note that some of these formats are only available for mobile, such as collection ads.
 It’s also worth mentioning that in order to manage your Instagram catalog ads with the Meta Ads Manager, you will need to have a professional Instagram account that is also linked to your Facebook Business Manager and Meta Ads Manager accounts.

-In addition, you can also use dynamic retargeting to target people on Pinterest who have already visited your website or have items sitting in their shopping cart.
+Pinterest also offers dynamic retargeting, allowing advertisers to reconnect with users who have previously visited their website or left items in their shopping cart.

 As mentioned above, the ways of setting up and adding items to your catalog vary between each platform (because of course, that would be too easy if they were all the same).
 Luckily we’ve gone ahead and looked into all the deets for each and saved you the hassle.
 So here’s what you need to know, broken down by platform:

-Here is a graphic from Facebook comparing each upload method and the requirements.
+Here is a closer look at a graphic from Facebook comparing each upload method and the requirements.

 They also accept compressed files (.zip, .giz, .gz, .bz2 and others) but do not support encrypted, password-protected compressed files.
 Google Drive and Dropbox feeds are also not supported.